Last Updated: May 13, 2026

 Great red color and very hardy.
 Cherry shrimp are the best beginner shrimp for shrimp tanks

-- Target Algae: Soft green algae, diatoms
+- Target Algae: Soft green algae, diatoms, biofilm

 - Scientific Name: Neocaridina heteropoda